samcaf/ResolvedEnergyCorrelators/README.md

 - **Energy Weighted Observable Correlations (EWOCs)**:

-  Not yet included: will introduces a new parameterization for N-point Energy Correlators (ENCs) as detailed in [2410.xxxx].
+  Not yet included: will introduce a new type of energy correlator on non-angular observables as detailed in [24yy.xxxx].

 - **Python Classes**: